gabrielhartmann/dcos-kafka-service/README.md

 <a name="install-and-customize"></a>
 # Install and Customize

+## About installing Kafka on Enterprise DC/OS

+ <a name="install-enterprise"></a>
+ In Enterprise DC/OS `strict` [security mode](https://docs.mesosphere.com/1.8/administration/installing/custom/configuration-parameters/#security), Kafka requires a service account.
+In `permissive`, a service account is optional.
+Only someone with `superuser` permission can create the service account.
+Refer to [Provisioning Kafka](https://docs.mesosphere.com/1.8/administration/id-and-access-mgt/service-auth/kafka-auth/) for instructions.

 ## Default Installation

-To start a basic test cluster with three brokers, run the following command on the DC/OS CLI:
+To start a basic test cluster with three brokers, run the following command on the DC/OS CLI.
+Enterprise DC/OS users must follow additional instructions.
+See the [About installing Kafka on Enterprise DC/OS](#install-enterprise) for more information.

     $ dcos package install kafka